Student Accessibility FAQs

-The Student Support and Accessibility Coordinators provide one-on-one support, working with students to facilitate academic accommodatifons which may minimize the impact of a disability on learning.
+The Student Support and Accessibility Coordinator provides one-on-one support, working with students to facilitate academic accommodations which may minimize the impact of a disability on learning.
 Student Support and Accessibility Coordinators also work with students to develop independence and self-advocacy skills and provide input on how to develop campus-wide networks of support.

 What are my rights?

 - Be free of discrimination because of disability.

 - Fair and equal treatment.

 - Accommodations which are reasonable, necessary, and appropriate on the basis of the specific disability.

 - Be accommodated with dignity and courtesy in classrooms and other areas on campus.